BigAnteater/KVM-GPU-Passthrough/README.md

   ![Screen Capture_virt-manager_20211204071816](https://user-images.githubusercontent.com/77298458/144714841-974cdf8e-57ef-448f-ae2a-cd45809ddae2.png)

   7) If you are using an NVIDIA graphics card, add these lines to your XML overview.
-Also this could be used to hide your VM, be sure to turn ON hyper-v in windows features.
+Also this could be used to hide your VM so I would go ahead an add anyway, be sure to turn ON hyper-v in windows features.

   ![Ic8UR0g](https://user-images.githubusercontent.com/68661602/150457603-8bb1662e-ba13-4a07-baad-7666bebb6088.png)